 The Salish Sea is one of the leading producers of shellfish in North America, and commercial product is shipped around the world.
 Hundreds of miles of Puget Sound and Georgia Basin shorelines and beaches also attract hundreds of thousands of recreational harvesters each year.

+This shellfish harvesting indicator reflects access to safe shellfish resources in the Salish Sea ecosystem.
 Shellfish beaches are assigned a classification that determines whether shellfish in that area are safe to eat.
-The classification is based on the results of a local sanitary survey and water quality monitoring and local shoreline survey.
+The classification is based on the results of a local sanitary survey, marine water quality monitoring and local shoreline survey.

-Shellfish beach classifications are similar in both the U.S. and Canada.
+Shellfish Beach ClassificationsShellfish beach classifications are similar in both the U.S. and Canada.
 Commercial growing areas and recreational growing areas have slightly different classification names, but the standards are similar.
 Commercial harvest is not allowed in areas that are not classified.

-Conditionally Approved - This classification means an area is safe for harvesting except during certain periods..
+- Conditionally Approved: This classification means an area is safe for harvesting except during certain periods.
 The length of the closed periods is based on water sample data that show how long it takes for safe harvesting conditions to return to that area.

-Prohibited – This classification applies to growing areas near sewage treatment plant and industrial outfalls, marinas, and other pollution sources.
+- Prohibited: This classification applies to growing areas near sewage treatment plant and industrial outfalls, marinas, and other pollution sources.
 Commercial shellfish harvests are not allowed from prohibited areas.